Examining Intranasal Oxytocin Augmentation of Brief Couples Therapy for Veterans With PTSD

 Inclusion Criteria

-Inclusion criteria for Veterans 1.
-Be a Veteran (age 18 or older) with a current DSM-5 diagnosis of PTSD (as assessed by the CAPS-5) no less than 3 months after the index trauma occurred (to allow for potential natural recovery) 2.
-Be on a stable psychoactive medication regimen for at least 2 months (if eligible) 3.
-Veteran must be enrolled and eligible to receive care at the VASDHS 4.
-If able to become pregnant, have a highly sensitive negative urine pregnancy test at study entry and prior to each medication administration during treatment, and agree to use effective birth control methods from study entry until conclusion of treatment to prevent pregnancy.
-Pregnancy testing can be waived on a case-by-case basis with PI approval.
-The ability to become pregnant is defined as: assigned female at birth, fertile, following menarche and until becoming post-menopausal unless permanently sterile.
-Permanent sterilization methods include hysterectomy, bilateral salpingectomy, and bilateral oophorectomy.
-Effective birth control methods include intrauterine device (IUD), injected, implanted, intravaginal, or transdermal hormonal methods, oral hormones, a barrier contraception method (e.g., male or female condoms, diaphragm, cap), or vasectomized sole sexual partner.
-Inclusion criteria for Partners 5.
-Be an intimate partner (age 18 or older) who is willing to participate in the intervention (partners can also be Veterans but cannot meet criteria for possible PTSD per the PCL-5) Inclusion criteria for Veterans and Partner dyads 6.
-Be married, or cohabitating for at least 6 months 7.
-Willing to be randomized into both treatment conditions 8.
-Agree to have assessment and treatment sessions audio/video recorded 9.
-Agree not to receive other individual or conjoint trauma-focused psychotherapy for PTSD during the treatment portion of the study 10.
+Inclusion criteria for Veteran: 1.
+Be a Veteran (age 18 or older) with a current DSM-5 diagnosis of PTSD (as assessed by the CAPS-5 with a minimum severity score of 25) no less than 3 months after the index trauma occurred (to allow for potential natural recovery) 2.
+Be on a stable psychoactive medication regimen for at least 2 months (if applicable) 3.
+Be enrolled and eligible to receive care at the VASDHS Inclusion criteria for Partner: 4.
+Be an intimate partner (age 18 or older) who is willing to participate in the intervention (partners can also be Veterans but cannot meet criteria for possible PTSD per the PCL-5) Inclusion criteria for Veteran and Partner: 5.
+Be married, or cohabitating for at least 6 months 6.
+Willing to be randomized into either treatment condition (bCBCT + OT or bCBCT + PL) 7.
+Agree to have assessment and treatment sessions audio/video recorded 8.
+Agree not to receive other individual trauma-focused psychotherapy for PTSD or any form of conjoint therapy during the treatment portion of the study 9.
 Have the capacity to participate in virtual care (access to internet via DSL or a cable provider, private space)

 Exclusion Criteria